IBM/aspera-cli/README.erb.md

 To quick start using the `aslmcli` tool, follow the section: [Installation](#installation) (Ruby, Gem, FASP).

-Once the gem is installed, the `aslmcli` tool can be used right away:
+Once the gem is installed, the `aslmcli` shall be accessible:

 ```bash
 $ aslmcli --version
 x.y.z
 ```

-Then, follow the section relative to the product you want to access (Files, Faspex, ...).
+Then, follow the section relative to the product you want to inbteract with: Files, Faspex, ...

-Detailed generic information on configuration can be found in section: [Tool: `aslmcli`](#aslmcli).
+Detailed generic information on configuration can be found in section: [aslmcli](#aslmcli).

 # <a name="installation"></a>Installation

+In order to use the tool or the gem, it is necessary to install those components:

+* ruby
+* asperalm
+* fasp

+The following sections provide information on the installation.

-## Pre-requisite : Ruby
+## Ruby

-As a ruby gem and ruby based tool, a ruby interpreter is required.
+A ruby interpreter is required to run the tool or to use the gem.
 It is also required to have privilege to install gems.

-Requires Ruby 2.4+, should work with 2.0+.
+Ruby 2.4+ is prefered, but it should also work with 2.0+.

 Refer to the following sections for specific operating systems.

-### MacOS X
+### macOS

-Ruby comes pre-installed on MacOSx.
-Nevertheless, installing new gems require admin privilege (sudo) and the version is not up to date.
+Ruby comes pre-installed on macOS, but the version is not the latest.
+Also, installion of new gems on pre-installed ruby requires admin privilege (sudo).

 It is better to install "homebrew", from here: [https://brew.sh/](https://brew.sh/), and then install Ruby: